Databases, Streaming Architecture, Data Integration

 Change Data Capture (CDC)

-NewSQL databases can serve as source systems for event streams through CDC.
+NewSQL databases can serve as source systems for event streams through Change Data Capture (CDC).
 Tools like Debezium can capture row-level changes from databases like CockroachDB and YugabyteDB, publishing them to Kafka topics.
-Because NewSQL databases support transactions, CDC can capture changes in a consistent, ordered manner that preserves transactional boundaries.
+Because NewSQL databases support transactions, CDC can capture changes in a consistent, ordered manner that preserves transactional boundaries, meaning if three table updates happen in one database transaction, CDC ensures all three changes are captured as a cohesive unit with the same transaction ID.

 Real-Time OLTP